ROS2 Plugin

 enable_backends: [ros2]

-In the above examples, the Server starts a ROS2 node example_ros2_server_node
+In the examples above, the server side starts a ROS2 node named example_ros2_server_node

-, while the Client starts a ROS2 node example_ros2_client_node
+, and the client side starts a ROS2 node named example_ros2_client_node

 .
-The Client initiates RPC calls through the ROS2 backend, and the Server receives and processes the RPC requests via the ROS2 backend.
+The client initiates an RPC call through the ROS2 backend, and the server receives the RPC request via the ROS2 backend and processes it.

-When the Client initiates a call to the Server, if the protocol layer uses the native ROS2 protocol, the communication will fully reuse ROS2’s native protocol.
-Native ROS2 nodes can seamlessly interface with AimRT nodes based on this protocol.
+When the client calls the server, if the protocol layer is the native ROS2 protocol, the communication will fully reuse the native ROS2 protocol, and native ROS2 nodes can seamlessly interface with AimRT nodes based on this protocol.

-If the Client initiates a call to the Server without using the ROS2 protocol, the communication will be wrapped based on the ROS2 protocol RosRpcWrapper.srv, whose content is as follows:
+If the client does not use the ROS2 protocol when calling the server, the communication will be wrapped using the ROS2 protocol defined in RosRpcWrapper.srv.
+The content of this protocol is as follows:

 string serialization_type